The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

-In a segmented electrolyte, the electric charges are typically globally balanced; however, they may become unbalanced locally due to physical reasons.
-The Nernst-Planck electrodiffussion equation in a balanced state
+In a segmented electrolyte, electrical charges are typically globally balanced; however, they may become locally unbalanced due to physical factors.
+The Nernst-Planck electrodiffusion equation in a balanced state

-describes the mutual dependence of the \emph{spatial gradients} of the electric and thermodynamic fields on each other.
+describes the mutual dependence of the \emph{spatial gradients} of the electrical and thermodynamic fields on each other.
 In good textbooks (see, for example,~\cite{KochBiophysics:1999}, Eq (11.28)), its derivation is exhaustively detailed.
 In the equation, $z$ is the spatial variable across the direction of the changed invasion parameter, $R$ is the gas constant, $F$ is the Faraday's constant, $T$ is the temperature, $q$ the valence of the ion, ${V_m(z)}$ the potential, and ${C_k(z)}$ the concentration of the chemical ion.
 The two sides are the derivatives of the equation

 known as \textit{Nernst equation}.
 In other words, Eq.(\ref{eq:NernstPlanck}) and Eq.(\ref{eq:Nernst1}) are the differential and integral formulations of the same knowledge.
-The limits of the integration are chosen arbitrarily (by choosing the reference concentration).
-Hence, the derived potential inherently comprises an additive term (a potential difference), so they are not intercomparable directly if they use a different reference $C_{k}^{int}$.
-The derivatives are spatial derivatives; the temporal derivatives (needed for describing the time course) of the concentration(s) and voltage are derived in~\cite{VeghNon-ordinaryLaws:2025}.
+The limits of the integration are chosen arbitrarily (by choosing the reference concentration $C_{k}^{int}$).
+Hence, the derived potential inherently comprises an additive term (a potential difference), so they must not be compared directly if they use a different reference $C_{k}^{int}$ (furthermore, it is nonsense to combine quantities from the intracellular and extracellular sides additively, whether concentrations, mobilities, or Nernst voltages, as it happens in the \gls{GHK} equation; see section~\ref{sec:Goldman-Hodgkin-Katz}).
+The derivatives are spatial derivatives; the temporal derivatives (needed for describing the time course) of the concentration(s) and voltage are derived in~\cite{VeghNonOrdinaryLawsForLife:2025}.
+In 'ordinary' physics, where the charge and mass are independent, changing one side changes the other in the opposite direction.
+In 'non-ordinary' physics~\cite{VeghNon-ordinaryLaws:2025}, the two differentials must change in the same direction, given that ions' charge and mass cannot be separated (BTW: this is why Eq.~(\ref{eq:Nernst1}) results in a negative potential difference).
+(The derivation in 'ordinary physics', such as ~\cite{KochBiophysics:1999}, Eq.(11.30) is wrong, at least because of two reasons: the same speed is assumed for mass and charge transport; furthermore, the used partial derivatives are not independent; the details are discussed throughout the paper.
+It is also a question, whether the low amounts of material transport are differentiable at all: recall that a similar problem led to the birth of quantum mechanics.)

-(It is a common fallacy in physiology that the applied potential $U$ generates a current.
-Instead, its gradient ($E=U/d$) has the effect, where $d$ is the distance, for example, between the clamping point and the membrane or the \gls{AIS}.)